 Economic liability has directly impacted Khan’s plans to invest in the country’s human development.
 In the run-up to the election, PTI promised to increase expenditure on health and education and to allocate substantial resources towards building an export economy.
 However, the government inherited a serious economic challenge: Pakistan’s foreign currency reserves have been falling sharply over the last few months and the country is facing a serious balance-of-payments crisis.
 While the PTI-led government struggles to address this, both the national and provincial cabinets have been unable to push beyond forming committees to devise proposals for reforms.
 In addition, while Khan undertakes personal visits to allies and would-be donor states seeking assistance, struggling to shore up Pakistan’s economic resources, various religious groups challenge the state’s writ domestically.
 It remains unclear whether Khan’s government will implement more radical reforms for fear of further antagonizing the traditionally-strong religious right, which suggests that the current government is facing more pressure than its predecessor, having promised lofty reforms that are being challenged at every step.
 This further isolates Pakistan at a time when its economy is in dire need of foreign assistance.
 Overall, Khan’s 100-day agenda has become a direct victim to Pakistan’s financial woes, and unless Pakistan secures a major financial package from the International Monetary Fund (IMF) and significantly improves its exports, the current government is unlikely to be able to implement its reform agenda effectively.

-Divisions within the government have further added to Khan’s woes and the PTI’s 100-agenda appears has become a direct victim of this.
+Divisions within the government have further added to Khan’s woes.
 Barely three months into its tenure, the PTI government is already facing pressure from various political challengers that are undermining its ability to govern effectively and Khan does not appear to be doing well when it comes to managing coalition partners, who are already threatening to leave if the ruling party does not accommodate or accede to their demands.

 Moreover, Khan’s own party is divided when it comes to taking on the challenge of governance.
 In Punjab, the largest province in Pakistan, a number of PTI subgroups have emerged presenting the illusion of a government within a government.
 This challenges the authority of the executive level and is most likely due to the fact that many of PTI’s elected officials were defectors from other major parties, with traditional strongholds of their own.
 With the confusion that this brings, it is no surprise that government officers, in Lahore especially, can be overheard complaining about a lack of leadership at the provincial level and no clear vision regarding what the government expects from the bureaucracy.
 With various leaders vying for their own political priorities to be prioritized, these government officers are left unaware of who is in charge.
 This situation will likely embolden the opposition, who only stands to gain from PTI’s internal divisions and inability to effectively implement its political agenda.